-Last month, AUB President Fadlo Khuri announced that tuition fees, calculated in dollars, must be paid at a rate of 3,900 LBP.
-The decision has made tuition largely unaffordable for many households that are affected by the crippling economic situation in Lebanon.
+Last month, AUB President Fadlo Khuri announced that tuition fees must be paid at a rate of 3,900 LBP.
+The decision has made tuition unaffordable for many families that are affected by the crippling economic situation in Lebanon.

 Khuri justified the decision by stating that it was necessary “for the financial survival of AUB”.

 “I may be putting my education at risk because I only have one semester left before I graduate, but I will not pay the full tuition,” Karim Saadeh, member of AUB’s Student Faculty Committee (USFC), told The National.

 Students of AUB noted that before increasing the fees, the administration did not discuss it with them and has not been available to respond to requests to meet student representatives to tackle the issue.

 “AUB is not behaving like it is based in Lebanon,” Tanios El Kassis, a member of the Parents and University Students Union, told The National.
 “Can’t they see the economic situation here is terrible?
 Can’t they see that people have lost their jobs, and 60 percent of Lebanese are now poor?”

 “We are not begging for help.
 We have the solution and we want it to be implemented,” he added.

 However, the deadline for paying tuition fees is approaching.
 It is indeed a difficult time to be a university student in Lebanon.

 Our team works tirelessly to ensure Lebanese people have a reliable alternative to the politically-backed media outlets with their heavily-funded and dangerous propaganda machines.
 We've been detained, faced nonstop cyber attacks, censorship, attempted kidnapping, physical intimidation, and frivolous lawsuits draining our resources.
 Financial support from our readers keeps us fighting on your behalf.
 If you are financially able, please consider supporting The961's work.
 Support The961.
 Make a contribution now.